 You can import your existing WordPress blog into your HubSpot blog by following the steps below.The exported Squarespace XML files are also compatible with the blog import tool.
 Once you've exported your Squarespace blog posts, you can import the file into HubSpot.

-The components of your blog that will be imported into HubSpot are: title, post body, URL, publish date, author, tags/categories, status, meta description, featured images, and comments.
+The components of your blog that will be imported into HubSpot are: title, post body (including inline images), URL, publish date, author, tags/categories, status, meta description, featured images, and comments.
 PDF files linked in your posts and images in gallery tags will not be included in the import.

 Please note: before importing your blog, review all internal links and images to confirm they include the absolute URL instead of a relative URL.
 This will prevent links and images from breaking in your imported posts.